Demi Lovato Moves On From Luke Rockhold To MMA Fighter Guilherme Vasconcelos

 Demi Lovato seems to have a type after splitting from Wilmer Valderrama last summer.
 The former Disney Star was spotted with MMA fighter Guilherme Vasconcelos.
-Demi previously dated UFC champ, Luke Rockhold.
+Demi previously dated UFC champ Luke Rockhold.

 The “Body Say” singer is reportedly dating the MMA pro fighter known as “Bomba,” an inside source told People.
 Their new relationship comes after she and UFC fighter Luke Rockhold split last month.
 The two were last spotted holding hands on their date night to a UFC fight at the Madison Square Garden in New York City in November, reports Us Weekly.